Clinical genetics is an exciting and tremendously varied specialty that touches on numerous other medical specialties.

 Clinical genetics is largely outpatient-based, with some ward referrals for specialist opinion.
 Clinical geneticists generally work in multidisciplinary, Regional Genetic Centres in close collaboration with laboratory scientists, genetic counsellors and academic colleagues.

-The key roles of a clinical geneticist are to diagnose inherited disorders and birth defects, estimate genetic risks, organise appropriate genetic testing, and to provide advice to individuals who may have, or be at risk of, a genetic disorder.
+The key roles of a clinical geneticist are to diagnose inherited disorders and birth defects, estimate genetic risks, organise appropriate genomic or other testing, and to provide advice to individuals who may have, or be at risk of, a genetic disorder.
+The work includes clinical assessment and working with laboratory scientists to interpret the significance of test results.

 Since genetic disorders can affect people of all ages and involve all body systems, clinical geneticists work closely with a wide range of other specialties, frequently in multi-disciplinary clinics.
 Some sub-specialisation (dysmorphology, cancer genetics, neurogenetics, cardiac genetics, etc. ) is therefore common.